Mostefa Ben Boulaïd: Arrest and escape

 On 11 February 1955, Ben-Boulaid was arrested in Tunisia.
-Ben-Boulaid was imprisoned at "Coudiat Aty" Central Prison in Constantine and was sentenced to death.
-In November 1955, with the complicity of a prison warden, Djaffer Chérif, who was from Ben-Boulaid's home town, Ben-Boulaid escaped, along with other prisoners.
+Ben-Boulaid was imprisoned at "Coudiat Jail", the "Central Prison of Constantine" and was sentenced to death.
+In November 1955, he escaped along other inmates, with the complicity of a prison warden, Djaffer Chérif, also called Lakhdar, who was a Chaoui from Béni Frah.
 One of the other prisoners was Tahar Zbiri, who went on to initiate a failed coup against President Houari Boumediene in 1967.
 During the escape, one of Ben-Boulaid's comrades was injured, recaptured, and subsequently decapitated.

 Death

-On 22 March 1956, Ben-Boulaïd died in the blast of a parachuted French radio bomb.
+On 21 March 1956, Ben-Boulaïd died in the blast of a parachuted French radio bomb.